ZoranStojsavljevic/bbb-yocto/README.md

 The command to use to run the setup is the following:

 	cd bbb-yocto
-	source yocto-setup.sh
+	source yocto-setup.sh <release-name>
 	OR:
+	. yocto-setup.sh <release-name>
+	### Example
-	. yocto-setup.sh
+	. yocto-setup.sh langdale

-Please, use ONLY this form of setup command (NOT a ./yocto-setup.sh)!
+Please, use ONLY this form of setup command (NOT a ./yocto-setup.sh <release-name>)!

 #### BBLAYERS